The rise of data-driven weather forecasting: Comparing forecast performance

 Finally, Fig.~\ref{fig:t850} also compares the bias of the different forecasts.
 Ideally, a forecast should have a bias close to zero.
 The magnitude of the bias in PGW forecasts grows at a much faster rate than the bias in IFS or ERA5 forecasts, with the bias drift particularly strong for Z500.
 Whereas the bias of IFS and ERA5 stabilizes at longer lead times, the incremental bias in PGW forecasts is still present when extending the forecast horizon.

 Verification of upper variables against analysis is complemented by verification of 2m temperature against SYNOP observations in Fig.~\ref{fig:surf}.
-We find that verifying against observations shows similar results as against analysis for key metrics: the good performance of PGW forecasts in terms of RMSE, a bias drift with forecast lead time in summer, and a larger bias than the IFS and ERA forecasts up to day 5 in winter.
+We find that verifying against observations shows similar results as against analysis for key metrics: the good performance of PGW forecasts in terms of RMSE, a bias drift for PGW with forecast lead time in summer, and EM outperforming the other forecasts from lead time day 4 onward, both in summer and in winter.
 Now, verification against observations is used as a framework for a more in-depth analysis of PGW forecast attributes.